 White-Hat Subterfuge

-This is a skillset I have been almost completely void of up until now.
+This is a skillset I have been almost completely lacking.

 That is not an exaggeration, and it explains a lot of friction in my working life.

-I have consistently had a good reputation.
-I have been trusted.
-I have been voted into leadership roles multiple times.
-I am generally liked, respected, and seen as reliable.
+I’ve consistently had a good reputation.
+I’ve been trusted.
+I’ve been voted into leadership roles.
+I’m generally seen as reliable.

 Status is not value